Low-SES Students Face Cultural Mismatch on Placements

 "Low SES students face heightened self-doubt and feelings of cultural mismatch within professional environments."

 These pressures are not just about skills.
-They are about belonging, confidence and the hidden curriculum of professional life: what is considered “normal”, how to communicate, and how to present oneself without feeling like you are acting a part.
-For universities, that is a student experience issue, not just a careers issue.
+They are about belonging and authenticity, confidence, and the hidden curriculum of professional life: what is considered “normal”, how to communicate, and how to present oneself without feeling like you are acting a part.
+For universities, that is a student experience and widening participation issue, not just a careers issue.

 UK institutions already collect rich placement feedback through module evaluations, local surveys, and NSS-style open text.
-This paper suggests several practical actions that Student Experience, Careers and Employability, and Widening Participation teams can take.
+This paper helps turn that feedback into clearer action.
+Student Experience, Careers and Employability, and Widening Participation teams can use it to sharpen support in four practical ways.

 Reduce practical barriers that compound disadvantage.
 Travel costs, timetable inflexibility, and unpaid placement structures can make participation harder for students who do not have financial slack.
-Where universities cannot change external constraints, they can still offer targeted bursaries, earlier scheduling certainty, and clear escalation routes when placements become unworkable.
+Where universities cannot change external constraints, they can still offer targeted bursaries, earlier scheduling certainty for placement-heavy courses, and clear escalation routes when placements become unworkable.
+That is often the difference between a stretch opportunity and an impossible ask.

 Use student voice to monitor equity, not just satisfaction.
-Collect placement feedback at multiple points (before, during, and after) and include a short open-text prompt about barriers and support.
+Collect placement feedback at multiple points, before, during, and after, and include a short open-text prompt about barriers and support.
 With tools like Student Voice Analytics, institutions can categorise and benchmark placement-related comments at scale, then segment themes by cohort to see whether cultural mismatch, confidence, or support issues are concentrated in particular student groups.
+That turns free text into an early warning system instead of a pile of anecdotes.

 Q: How can universities use placement feedback to spot widening participation gaps early?

 A: Add a small number of consistent questions to placement check-ins, including one open-text prompt about barriers, support, and belonging.
 Analyse results by demographic and programme, then track whether themes change after specific interventions such as bursaries, mentoring, or pre-placement preparation.
-Free-text analysis is particularly useful for picking up “hidden curriculum” issues that students may not report through rating scales.
+Free-text analysis is especially useful for picking up hidden curriculum issues that students may not report through rating scales.

 Q: What does a four-case qualitative study add compared with large-scale surveys?